Auto insurance for seniors

 Many states mandate mature driver discounts for seniors who enroll in and complete state-approved driving courses.
 AARP, AAA, and The National Safety Council (NSC) are among the organizations that provide qualified classes.

-How else can older drivers lower their insurance rate?
+How can senior drivers get the best car insurance rate?

 - Stay accident-free: Drive responsibly to avoid crashes and moving violations, and you'll be able to keep your rate low.